Investment Manager/Senior Manager

 - Access to numerous professional development opportunities

 Please note that applications without a cover letter will not be considered.

+Applications for this role will be considered and interviewed on a rolling basis.
 No phone calls, please.

-Applications will be accepted on a rolling basis.

 RSF Social Finance is an equal opportunity employer; candidates representing a diversity of backgrounds are encouraged to apply.